-Parents and guardians are encouraged to participate actively in the course selection process this year as their student makes decisions about their course of study for next year.
+Parents and guardians are encouraged to participate actively in the course selection process this year as their students make decisions about their course of study for next year.
 Parent/guardian involvement is critical to ensuring that students enroll in the appropriate courses and make decisions that will have an impact on their future goals and aspirations.
-If any questions arise, please do not hesitate to contact a guidance counselor, department head, member of the faculty, or administration.
+If any questions arise, please do not hesitate to contact a guidance counselor, department head, faculty member, or administration.